brettjouwstra/FastCDN/README.md

 ### Application

 When the app runs it'll serve a single page at "/" that creates buttons for each of the items in the data file; organized by category and color coded for easy use.
+Just click them and the URL for the file will will be copied to the clipboard.
+You know hwo to do the rest!

 Here's an example of my setup: